sriniketana/DevConnect2016-MFP-NodeJS-Lab/README.md

-## 6678 - Mobile App Development Using the IBM MobileFirst Platform Foundation Command Line Interface (MFP-CLI)
+## Lab 6678A - Mobile App Development Using the IBM MobileFirst Platform Foundation Command Line Interface (MFP-CLI)

 ## Download
 - Click **Download ZIP** above or click [ibm.biz/lab6678zip](https://github.com/csantanapr/IC2016-MFP-Hello-Lab/archive/master.zip)

 ## Your Goal !
 - During this Lab you will build a Mobile Chat App that leverages the MFP Server and NodeJS using IBM Bluemix.
 ![iphone chat app](./README-img/iphone.png)